danielbank/PLAsTiCC/README.md

 #### 4. Fit a Classifier

 We will evaluate several classifiers and select whichever one achieves the best accuracy.
-Below are a few classifiers which look promising:
+Below are a couple directions which look promising:

 - Long Short Term Memory (LSTM) Networks: LSTM networks are Recurrent Neural Networks (RNN) that are composed of LSTM units [[4](#reference-4)].
 These networks specialize in classifying time-series data, and are a perfect candidate for the PLAsTiCC dataset.